April 2021. California.

 1) Where We’ve Gone

 80% of my mileage has been commuting back and forth to work and running errands.
-During normal times that was 50 miles a day on weekdays and a bit less on weekends.
+Which is usually 50 miles a day on weekdays and a bit less on weekends.
 The Model 3, like all other EVs, handles the daily driving with ease.
 The remaining 20% of my mileage came on longer trips for work and fun.

-Something to keep in mind: while 20% of my mileage came on longer trips, those trips represented a small percentage of my time.
+Something to keep in mind: while 20% of my mileage came on longer out of town trips, those trips represented a small percentage of my time.
 If you look at the number of days we spent on those trips, it was less than 4% (42 days over 3 years).
-So 96% of the time I was just commuting to work and driving around my town.
-Any shorter range EV would handle that job perfectly – the range of our Model 3 and Tesla’s Supercharger network came in to play for us on the longer trips.
+So over 96% of the time I was just commuting to work and driving around my town.
+Any of the shorter range EVs would handle that job perfectly – the range of our Model 3 and Tesla’s Supercharger network came in to play for us on the longer trips.

 The longer trips included: There and back day trips; Regional trips around California; and Road trips.
 Spoiler alert: The Model 3 is a great car for road tripping.